 Music at GCSE involves listening, performing and composing.
 Listening:

-"GCSE music gives you the chance to explore a wide variety of genres in a class of like minded people."
 The listening is based on studying two pieces of music from four areas of study.
 The two pieces in each area are really interesting and you will learn about a wide variety of styles, some of which you will never have heard before!
 Performing:

 During the two year course you must record yourself performing a solo piece on your chosen instrument or voice and an ensemble (group piece).
-To gain the maximum marks for this you need to perform to a standard of grade 3/4.
-It's perfectly okay to perform something easier though.
+To gain the maximum marks for this you need to perform to a standard of grade 4 -5.
+You do not need to have taken graded exams and we are there to help you find suitable pieces for you.
 Composing:

-Over the two year course you will be taught how to compose using computers and you submit two compositions as coursework at the end of Year 11.
+Over the two year course you will be taught how to compose using a range of styles and you will submit two compositions as coursework at the end of Year 11.
+WHY should I choose this subject?